I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 FLOWERS:

-Pull all annual flowers when they have been hit by frost and turn slimy.
-If you leave them in the garden, they may harbour disease or bugs that you don’t want and their slithery bits will make it hard for you to amend your soil, readying it for Spring.
+Remove annual flowers when they have been hit by frost and turn slimy.
+Leaving them in the garden may harbour disease or bugs and their slimey bits will make it hard for you to amend your soil.
+If you want your annuals to self sow, wait until the seeds have fallen.
+Otherwise, cut them back before they seed.

 VEGETABLES:

-All this season’s plants should be pulled.
-If there is any sign of disease or blight, or even it they have lots of seeds, such as cucumbers, tomatoes, pumpkins etc and they should be thrown in the trash and not the compost.
+This season’s plants should be pulled.
+If there is any sign of disease or blight, throw in the trash - not the compost.

-If you have a large garden you could leave some plants in the ground that give some shelter or food for wildlife.
-However, in the city, this may not be so desirable.
+If you have a large garden leave some plants in the ground that give some shelter or food for wildlife.
+Put your lovely Maple leaves on the bare soil and add lots of compost on top.

 PERENNIALS: